Skip to main content

 During property visits, talk to current tenants if possible.
 Their feedback shows how well the management company handles tenant concerns.
 It also shows how they maintain the property and if tenants are renewing their leases

-A good property manager will have satisfied tenants and a well-maintained property portfolio.
+A high quality property manager will have satisfied tenants and a well-maintained property portfolio.

 4. Important Questions to Ask